Positive $e_I$-expansions for KPKP graphs, twinned lollipops, and kayak paddles: Introduction

-Thirdly, we reveal the first positive $e_I$-expansion for the chromatic symmetric function of \emph{kayak paddle graphs}, see \cref{fig:kayak}.
-These graphs are named by \citet{AWv21X}, who proved the $e$-positivity of kayak paddle graphs by using an expanded version of \citeauthor{GS01}'s appendable $(e)$-positivity method.
+Third, we obtain an explicit positive $e_I$-expansion for the chromatic symmetric function of kayak paddles; see \cref{fig:kayak}.
+The name \emph{kayak paddle} was used by \citet{AWv24}, who proved the $e$-positivity of this family by an extension of \citeauthor{GS01}'s appendable $(e)$-positivity method.
+Our proof uses a cyclic-averaging argument and combinatorial injections.

-Our proof invokes a probability idea and some combinatorial injections.
-The result sets a firm base for the possibility of handling the $e$-positivity conjecture of cycle-chains, see \citet[Conjecture~5.6]{QTW24X} using the composition method.
-In literature, kayak paddle graphs are also called \emph{dumbbell graphs}, see \citet{WHBL09}.
+The same family was studied by \citet{MS25} under the name \emph{dumbbell graphs}, which also appears in earlier spectral graph literature; see \citet{WHBL09}.
+Since the first version of this paper, \citet{TV26-HatChain,TV26-vglue} have proved the $e$-positivity of adjacent cycle--clique chains, and have established a broader theorem for graphs obtained by gluing sequences of unit interval graphs and cycles at single vertices.
+The latter result includes kayak paddles at the level of $e$-positivity.
+Our formula is complementary because it gives a concrete positive $e_I$-expansion.

-Recall that every symmetric function has an infinite number of $e_I$-expansions, and every $e$-positive symmetric function has a finite positive number of positive $e_I$-expansions.
-As a consequence, there is a flexibility in applying the composition method, and some positive expansions might be of complicated forms.
-Here by phrasing ``complicated'' we mean that the $e_I$-coefficients may have various distinctive expressions.
-Our purpose, is not only to seek for a balance between the elegance and practically computability of a formula for the chromatic symmetric functions, but also to confirm new subfamilies of unit interval graphs that are $e$-positive.
-From the aformentioned series of progress on looking for neat formulas of the chromatic symmetric function of $K$-chains, we see kinds of requirements of using algebraic combinatorial techniques, such like reordering the parts of compositions, regrouping terms in sums, and using arithmetic properties of functions that are defined on compositions, etc.
+The principal contributions of this paper may be summarized as follows.
+First, we obtain a uniform positive $e_I$-expansion for KPKP graphs that simultaneously specializes to the known composition-indexed formulas for lollipops, KPK graphs, KKP graphs, and PKP graphs.
+Second, we give explicit positive $e_I$-expansions for twinned paths and twinned cycles and, by combining the KPKP formula with the twinning construction, for every twinned lollipop.
+Third, we derive a positive $e_I$-expansion for kayak paddles, together with an explicit specialization to infinity graphs, by using cyclic averaging and combinatorial injections.
+Thus, the results do more than certify ordinary $e$-positivity: they retain the finer composition-indexed coefficient data, unify several previously separate formulas, and provide independent proofs that complement the existing appendable-positivity, recurrence, and unit-interval-graph approaches.

-This paper is organized as follows.
-We give an overview for necessary notion and notation in the next section.
+This paper is organized as follows. \Cref{sec:pre} fixes the notation and recalls the results used later.
 In \cref{sec:KPKP}, we derive the positive $e_I$-expansion for KPKP graphs.
-In \cref{sec:twin}, we give positive $e_I$-expansions for twinned paths and twinned cycles.
-Then we use the formula for KPKP graphs to produce a positive $e_I$-expansion for twinned lollipops, see \cref{cor:lollipop.tw}.
-This result validates the membership of twinned lollipops as $e$-positive unit interval graphs and supports \citeauthor{SS93}'s $e$-positivity conjecture.
-At last, we devote \cref{sec:kayak} to the first positive $e_I$-expansion of kayak graphs.
+In \cref{sec:twin}, we treat twinned paths and twinned cycles and then apply the KPKP formula to twinned lollipops.
+Finally, \cref{sec:kayak} is devoted to kayak paddles and infinity graphs.